Rajasthan Gujarat are Amazing Birding Zones

-I am an avid birder and in January 2018 I took on the trip to India.
-First fifteen days were spent exploring the amazing culture and monuments of this region.
+I am an avid birder, and in January 2018, I took on the trip to India.
+The first fifteen days were spent exploring the amazing culture and monuments of this region.
 And then I started on my voyage of Rajasthan and Gujarat, not for its architectural wonders but for its birds!
-And that too ion its arid zones.
+And that too in its arid zones.
 I had read a lot about that same and it was time I expanded my wings beyond the usual.

 I had booked this tour with Asian Adventures, who are considered among the pioneers of birding in India.
 On this particular trip, we are 12 people from across the world and two from India.

-Our trip began from New Delhi which welcomes us with a short morning trip to the Sultanpur Bird Sanctuary which is a relief in this otherwise concrete jungle.
+Our trip began in New Delhi which welcomed us with a short morning trip to the Sultanpur Bird Sanctuary, a relief in this otherwise concrete jungle.
 I caught some 50 species of birds in merely 3 hours here!
 The primary being the White-tailed Lapwing, Oriental Skylark, Orange-headed Ground-Thrush and Personata White Wagtail.

 The next major spot for birding was Siana which is known for its Leopards.
-But I loved the place for its food, which is typically different from the civilised parts of Rajasthan and has a very encaptivating aroma.
-I must have out on a lot of kilos after the binge!
+But I loved the place for its food, which is typically different from the other parts of Rajasthan and has a very encaptivating aroma.
+I must have put on a lot of kilos after the binge!

 Coming to birds, Punjab Raven, Greater Short-toed Lark, Red Collared-Doves, Rufous-fronted Prinia, Rock Bush Quail, Indian Vulture, Indian Thick-knee and Sirkeer Malkoha were among the many that kept us on our toes for that perfect shot.
 What a thrilling experience it was – especially when the Sun would set and we would go out looking for Savanna Nightjar, Indian Eagle Owl.
 We even saw local mammals including the Striped Hyenas.

 Our next adventure with the winged beauties was at Mount Abu, which is like a miracle in the otherwise parched state of Rajasthan.
 It is the only hilly region of the desert state of Rajasthan.
-Mount Abu the land of the very beautiful Green Avadavat.
-And we were lucky to spot a pair.
+Among birders, Mount Abu is known as the land of the very beautiful Green Avadavat, and we were lucky to spot a pair.
 Abu road is bustling with flora and fauna and numerous species of birds.
 And we got amazing camera captures of Crested Bunting, Brown Rock-Chat, Indian Scimitar-Babbler, Yellow-eyed Babbler, Plum-headed Parakeet, Indian Yellow Tit, etc.